May 17th, 2024

 Cloud Hosting vs VPS Hosting

 Virtual Private Server (VPS) is just like shared hosting, in a sense.
-With VPS, multiple websites also share the same server space.

 So, how’s it different from shared hosting?

 Most shared hosting users consider VPS hosting as the natural next step once they have outgrown shared hosting.
-Because, in terms of performance, it is comparable to cloud hosting.

 That aside, with VPS hosting, webmasters get full root access to their own server.
-That way, they can configure their hosting environment to meet their exact needs.
-This is something you don’t get with shared hosting services.

 VPS web hosting has the following advantages and disadvantages: